Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-However, at times you may encounter the browser is not configured for single sign-on issue in your browser.
+However, sometimes you may encounter your browser not configured for the single sign-on option.

-In this article, we take a look at possible solutions to configure the Single Sign-on feature in your browser and also other troubleshooting tips.
+In this article, we look at possible solutions to configure the single sign-on feature in your browser and other troubleshooting tips.

 1. Enable Single Sign-on in the web browser